HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/index.md

 DX Compose is released under the HCLSoftware Continuous Delivery Support Policy, and will be releasing incremental and cumulative updates to progressively provide new features and fixes.

 -   **[DX Compose overview](overview.md)**
-This topic provides an overview of DX Compose container.
+This topic provides an overview of DX Compose.
 -   **[DX Compose features](features.md)**
 Know the DX features supported by the WebEngine container.
 -   **[Architecture and dependencies](architecture_dependencies.md)**